dividedmind/statistics-done-wrong/power.rst

 significant increases in collisions and pedestrian accidents.\
-:cite:p:`Preusser:1982gp,Zador:1984jr` Collisions involving right turns occurred roughly 20% more frequently, 60% more pedestrians were run over, and twice as many bicyclists were struck.
+:cite:p:`Preusser:1982gp,Zador:1984jr` Collisions involving right turns occurred roughly 20% more frequently, 60% more pedestrians were run over, and twice as many bicyclists were struck. [#rare]_

 Unfortunately, the underpowered studies won; once right turns were allowed, it became difficult to ban them again.
-Right turns are now banned at certain intersections where there is heightened risk for pedestrians (for example, near university campuses where there are many distracted pedestrians with iPhones), but distracted drivers often ignore the signs.
+Right turns are now banned at certain intersections where there is heightened risk for pedestrians (for example, near university campuses where there are many distracted pedestrians with iPhones), but distracted drivers rarely notice the signs.
 The underpowered studies won.

+In the world of traffic safety, little has been learned from this example: a 2002 study, for example, considered the impact of paved shoulders on the accident rates of traffic on rural roads.
+Unsurprisingly, a paved shoulder reduced the risk of accident -- but there was insufficient data to declare this reduction statistically significant, and so the authors acted as though they had found no difference at all.
+But they *had* collected data, and they *had* found that shoulders improved safety.
+The evidence was simply not strong enough to meet their desired *p* value threshold.

+Do not confuse a lack of statistical significance with a lack of evidence -- and always perform studies capable of gathering the level of evidence you need.

 .. admonition:: What should you do?